 Introduction

 The unit 4 progress check is an integral component of the AP Environmental Science (APES) course, designed to assess students’ understanding of key ecological and human‑impact themes before they embark on deeper investigations.
 By presenting a series of carefully crafted multiple‑choice questions (MCQs), educators can gauge readiness, reinforce learning, and tailor subsequent instruction.
-This article explores the structure of the progress check, provides step‑by‑step guidance for answering MCQs, delves into the scientific explanations behind typical question stems, and compiles a FAQ to address lingering doubts.
+This article explores the structure of the progress check, provides step‑by‑step guidance for answering MCQs, digs into the scientific explanations behind typical question stems, and compiles a FAQ to address lingering doubts.

 Understanding the Structure of Unit 4